1thorsten/http-over-all/incontainer/README.md

 ```
 # <a name="additions"></a>Additions

-## A-FRONTEND or f/
-use the fronend to easily control the additions

 ## func/encrypt-msg
 encrypt the given message depending on the requesting host.
 Only the requesting host is able to decrypt the encrypted message.